JetBrains/teamcity-documentation/topics/inspections.md

 The code inspections reported by IntelliJ IDEA and TeamCity Java Code Inspections build depend on a number of factors.
 You would need to ensure equal settings in IntelliJ IDEA and the build to get the same reports.
 The relevant settings include:
 * [inspections profile](#Inspection+Parameters) used in IntelliJ IDEA and TeamCity build;
-* environment\-specific project dependencies (files not in version control, and so on);
+* environment-specific project dependencies (files not in version control, and so on);
-* IDE\-level settings, like defined SDKs, path variables, and so on;
+* IDE-level settings, like defined SDKs, path variables, and so on;
 * generated files: should be present in the TeamCity agent if they are present when working with the project in IntelliJ IDEA;
 * IntelliJ IDEA version.
 It is recommended to use the same IntelliJ IDEA version that is used in the TeamCity build.
 TeamCity bundled an installation of IntelliJ IDEA.
 The version is written in the Inspections build log;
 * the set and versions of the IntelliJ IDEA plugins that the project relies on.